-NIED marks 10-year milestone as a leader in fostering Awareness, Understanding & Action for Eating Disorders in Canada
+NIED marks 10-year milestone as a leader in fostering Education, Understanding & Action for Eating Disorders in Canada

 On February 22, 2012 the National Initiative for Eating Disorders (NIED) officially launched with a 30 second spot on Global Television.
 Within an hour they received their first call from a family whose daughter died by suicide as a result of her Eating Disorder.
 The calls have not stopped since that day.

 This February 22, NIED will mark its 10-year milestone as one of the leaders in raising Education, Understanding and Action for Eating Disorders in Canada – a decade filled with many milestones for Eating Disorders in Canada.

 NIED is a totally volunteer-run organization that has facilitated 76 free educational symposia with expert speakers and courageous individuals sharing lived experiences.
 They tirelessly advocated to get Eating Disorders on all mental health agendas provincially and federally and raised awareness within Health Canada, the Public Health Agency of Canada, Stats Canada and the Mental Health Commission of Canada.

 “NIED is by far one of the most influential organizations in the field of Eating Disorders advocacy in the country.
 Their work is unparalleled, their reach expansive, and their commitment to breaking down barriers has led to much-needed changes in a system poorly equipped to treat Eating Disorders.
 They are tireless advocates, fierce leaders and visionaries.”… Dr. Anita Federici.
 PH.D C.PSYCH

 NIED became an active member of the Canadian Alliance on Mental Illness and Mental Health (CAMIMH), one of 13 national mental health organizations representing Eating Disorders nationwide.